-Time-to-live (or TTL) is is a mechanism that limits the lifespan or lifetime of data in a computer or network — ensuring data is periodically refreshed to represent the latest information.
-In other words, it is a sort of "expiration date" defined within a DNS record.
-The TTL serves to tell the recursive server or local resolver how long it should keep the record in its cache.
+The time-to-live (TTL) value is a mechanism that limits the lifespan or lifetime of data in a computer or network — ensuring data refreshes periodically to represent the latest information.
+In other words, it is like an "expiration date" defined within a DNS record.
+The TTL tells the recursive server or local resolver how long it should keep the record in its cache.
 The longer the TTL, the longer the resolver holds that information in its cache.

-For example, let's say example.com has an A record at the apex of the zone that points us to a server.
-If there is a specified TTL of 3600 seconds (1 hour), a recursive server will store information about the A-record at example.com for one hour.
+For example, let's say the zone example.com has an A record at the apex of the zone that points to a server.
+If you specify a TTL of 3600 seconds (one hour), a recursive server retains information about the A-record at example.com for one hour.
 Anyone who uses that same resolver will get the same answer.
 On the authoritative side, there will be no query to the server until the TTL is reached.

-- TTLs can directly affect the amount of query volume that is attributable to your authoritative service.
+TTLs can directly affect the amount of query volume attributable to your authoritative service.
 There is an inverse relationship between TTL and the number of queries.
-In the event of needing to quickly change the record, a higher TTL can result in longer than expected change propagation to all recursive servers.
+If you need to quickly change the record, a higher TTL can result in longer-than-expected change propagation to all recursive servers.

-For records that rarely change—such as TXT or MX records—it’s best to keep the TTL somewhere between an hour (3600s) and a day (86400s).
-When there is a need to enact changes impacting these types of records, we recommend reducing the TTL before enacting any changes to ensure that the changes are propagated quickly.
+For records that rarely change—such as TXT or MX records—it’s best to keep the TTL between an hour (3600s) and a day (86400s).
+When there is a need to enact changes impacting these types of records, NS1 recommends reducing the TTL before enacting any changes to ensure the changes propagate quickly.

 For help with random label traffic (which logs against your base domain), you can edit the NX TTL value to a higher value, causing resolvers to not re-request that same domain again for longer.
 If your active domains do not have answers changed frequently either, it would also help to increase their TTL value as well.